makandra/capybara-lockstep/README.md

 ### Installing the Ruby gem

-Assuming that you're using Rails Add this line to your application's `Gemfile`:
+Assuming that you're using Rails, add this to your application's `Gemfile`:

 ```ruby
 group :test do